simplystats/simplystats.github.io/_posts/2016-12-09-pisa-us-math.md

 ![PISA 2015 Math versus average of science and reading](https://raw.githubusercontent.com/simplystats/simplystats.github.io/master/_images/pisa-2015-scatter.png)

 So what is going on?
-I'd love to read theories in the comment sections.
+I'd love to read theories in the comment section.
 From my experience comparing my kids' public schools now with those that I attended, I have one theory of my own.
 When I was a kid there was a math textbook.
 Even when a teacher was bad, it provided structure and an organized alternative for learning on your